globalmaps/gmws10/README.md

 ![inquiry](https://globalmaps.github.io/globalmaps/inquiry.png)

 ## note
-Credit: "Global Map of Samoa © ISCGM / The Ministry of Natural Resources and Environmente, Samoa"
+Credit: "Global Map of Samoa © ISCGM / The Ministry of Natural Resources and Environment, Samoa"

 Contact: The Chief Executive Officer and/or the Principal Mapping Officer of the Ministry of Natural Resources and Environment.